Gradient descent for unbounded convex functions on Hadamard manifolds and its applications to scaling problems: Abstract

 \section{Abstract}

-In this paper, we study asymptotic behaviors of continuous-time and discrete-time gradient flows of a ``lower-unbounded" convex function $f$ on a Hadamard manifold $M$, particularly, their convergence properties to the boundary $M^{\infty}$ at infinity of $M$.
+In this paper, we study the asymptotic behavior of continuous- and discrete-time gradient flows of a ``lower-unbounded" convex function $f$ on a Hadamard manifold $M$, particularly, their convergence properties to the boundary $M^{\infty}$ at infinity of $M$.
 We establish a duality theorem that the infimum of the gradient-norm $\|\nabla f(x)\|$ of $f$ over $M$ is equal to the supremum of the negative of the recession function $f^{\infty}$ of $f$ over the boundary $M^{\infty}$, provided the infimum is positive.
-Further, the infimum and the supremum are obtained by the limits of the gradient flows of $f$.
+Further, the infimum and the supremum are obtained by the limit of the gradient flow of $f$.
 Our results feature convex-optimization ingredients of the moment-weight inequality for reductive group actions by Georgoulas, Robbin, and Salamon, and are applied to noncommutative optimization by B\"urgisser et al. FOCS 2019.
-We show that the gradient descent of the Kempf-Ness function for an unstable orbit converges to a 1-parameter subgroup in the Hilbert-Mumford criterion, and the associated moment-map sequence converges to the mimimum-norm point of the moment polytope.
+We show that gradient descent of the Kempf-Ness function for an unstable orbit converges to a destabilizing 1-parameter subgroup in the Hilbert-Mumford criterion, and the associated moment-map sequence converges to the minimum-norm point of the moment polytope.
 We show further refinements for operator scaling---the left-right action on a matrix tuple $A= (A_1,A_2,\ldots,A_N)$.
 We characterize the gradient-flow limit of operator scaling by a vector-space generalization of the classical Dulmage-Mendelsohn decomposition of a bipartite graph.
-Also, for a special case of $N = 2$, we reveal that this limit determines the Kronecker canonical form of matrix pencils $s A_1+A_2$.
+For a special case of $N = 2$, we reveal that the limit determines the Kronecker canonical form of a matrix pencil $s A_1+A_2$.